Match Amazing Speakers

 Bill Walton is an authentic and true original who personifies greatness and is one of the most compassionate figures in sport with an extraordinary record of giving back through his work with numerous charities and non-profits.

-It all began when Bill Walton was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
+Bill Walton was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
 Walton then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
 While at Helix, Walton became the first and only high school player to ever make the U.S.A.
 Senior Men’s National Basketball Team and play in the World Championship and/or Olympics.

 Walton enrolled at UCLA in 1970.
 He played center for John Wooden's varsity team for three seasons (1972-1974), after a year with the freshman team in 1971.
 He was a member of two NCAA championship teams compiling an NCAA record 88 consecutive game winning streak.